 In the Basic Settings of a View, you will see the following options:

-Use Entries from Form: Select which form you would like to get entries from for use in your custom display.
+- Use Entries from Form: Select the form that contains the data you would like to display.

-Display Format: You can display All Entries, a Single Entry, Both (Dynamic), or a Calendar in your custom display.
+- View Format: You can display All Entries, a Single Entry, Both (Dynamic), or a Calendar in your View.

-- All Entries: List all entries from the specified form.
-Choose this option if you do not want a detailed page for each entry.
+This View Format lists all entries from the specified form.
+Choose this option when you do not want a detailed page for each entry.
 Any text you add to the "Content" box will automatically be repeated for each entry.

-- Both (Dynamic): List all entries that will link to a more detailed single entry page.
-When you select this option, a Detail Link section will appear.
-Learn how to use this in the Detail Link section.
 The "Content" box should be used to add all the field entries you would like listed and the "Dynamic Content" box is for the detailed single entry.
-The text in the "Content" box will be repeated for each entry.
-See the demo site for an example of a Dynamic custom display.
+Any of the text in the "Content" box will be repeated for each entry.
+See the demo page for an example of a Dynamic View.

 Before and After Content

-If Both (Dynamic) or Calendar is selected as the Display Format, a second large text box will appear at the bottom of the form.
-This box can use all the same shortcodes and conditional statements that the Content box uses.
-This box is for the detailed single entry page which will not be repeated.
+If Both (Dynamic) or Calendar is selected as the View Format, a second large text box titled "Dynamic Content" will appear below the After Content box.
+The Dynamic Content box can use all the same shortcodes and conditional statements that the Content box uses.
+This box is for the detailed single entry page.

-- Message if nothing to display: Enter the message you would like users to see if there are no entries to display.
+Enter the message you would like users to see when there are no entries to display.

 This option will only appear if you selected Both (Dynamic) or Calendar for your View Format.
 This helps you build the url for the detailed entry pages.
 In the Parameter Name box, add the text which you would like to add on to the end of your site url.
 The Parameter Value dropdown allows you to select the entry ID or key, which will also add on to the end of your site url.